Return

 Meteodyn offers a Computational Fluid Dynamics (CFD) reference wind speed assessment service dedicated to wind computation in complex terrain.

-It is compatible with the Eurocode and supports the restrictions of clause 1.5(2) of the National Annex.
+It is compatible with the Eurocode and supports the restrictions of clause 1.5(2) of the French National Annex.